jojojolin/FaceDetectionJava/README.md

 # FaceDetectionJava

-This repo contains source code to the Java program that runs on any os with JVM.
+This repository contains source code of the Java program that can run on any OS that has a JVM.

+## How it works
+This program consists of 4 parts:
+  1. Input - Read the streaming video from the webcam at the rate 33ms/frame.
+  2. Image Processing - Detect frace(s) from the frame and append sticker(s) at the calculated location(s)
+  3. Find feature points - Find good feature points to track from the roi (the detected face)
+  4. Tracking - track the faces and move stickers accordingly based on the average distance moved by the valid featrue points
+  5. Output - Display the processed frame to the interface (FXML)

 ## Prerequisite
 * A webcam is required to run the program.